celxl/cache-helper/README.md

 Finally the get method accept a callback function that will do the normal [cache steps](#normally-when-using-cache-there-is-small-workflow-involve) for you, working even if the cache is disabled.
 Note the callback will only be executed when cache is enable and when the given key is not in use.

 ## Usage
-Install the library ```npm install inmemory-cache``` (library is not public in npm repo, at least not yet)
+Install the library ```npm install cache-helper``` (library is not public in npm repo, at least not yet)
-The recommendation is to initialize the cache in your application entry file eg. in server.ts of an express app, or the main.ts of a nestjs app.
+The recommendation is to initialize the cache in one file withing your application and export it to avoid the need of setting every time.
 ```
-//This is your app entry file
+//utils/cache.ts consider this file

 //import
-import {getCacheInstance} from 'inmemory-cache';
+import {getCacheInstance} from 'cache-helper';

-//initialization
+//initialization memory cache
+export const cache = async () => {
-getCacheInstance({
+  return await getCacheInstance({
+    type: 'in-memory'
     cacheEnable: process.env['CACHE_ENABLE'] === 'yes',
     cacheTtl: process.env['CACHE_EXPIRATION']? parseInt(process.env['CACHE_EXPIRATION']) : 1
   });
+}

+//OR initialization redis cache
+export const cache = async () => {
+  return await getCacheInstance({
+            cacheEnable: true,
+            cacheTtl: ttl,
+            type: 'redis',
+            keyPrefix: "test", //optional but recommended when using redis
+            redisOptions: {
+                url: "redis://localhost:6379"
+            }
+        });
+  /*
+  NOTE: redisOptions are the options of redis https://www.npmjs.com/package/redis
+  */
+}

 // then in any other file where you need caching

-//import
+//import from your initialization cache
-import {getCacheInstance} from 'inmemory-cache';
+import {cache} from './utils/cache';

+// Now regardless if you are using redis or memory cache; usage is the same.
+// Just focus in your app and use caching for your needs without worrying in cache settings,
+// disconnecting events (in case of redis) or similar issues

-//get the cache instance
+//get cache
-const cache = getCacheInstance(); note how not specifying parameters, since instance was created in entry file
+async function getColor() {
+  return await cache.get('color');
+}

+//set some key
+async function setColor(colors: string[]) {
+  return await cache.set('color', colors);
+}
 //now you can cache

 ```

-## Comming soon
-Add reddis, so the class can be configuralbe to either in-memory or redis cache
+Extra points:
+* At cache initialization you can define *keyPrefix* then every cache key you set/get will internally prefixed with value from *keyPrefix*.
+For memory cache not really important, but if you using redis you may want to set a key prefix to avoid conflict with other services that use same redis instance
+* When using cache you don't really want an error in your caching mechanism to break your app, so cache helper makes sure specially with redis that any internal issues, eg. redis instance down, does not affect app workflow

 ## Conclusions
 Very simple way to handle cache with minimum dependencies, that should help you speed up your work.